semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.aggregated-distribution.md

 created: 1751631229565
 ---

-A node's **aggregated distribution** is a compilation of all the data components of all its contained nodes, situated directly under the node for easy access with an intuitive filename of "nodename.ext".
+A node's **aggregated distribution** is a compilation of all the data flows of all its contained nodes, situated directly under the node for easy access with an intuitive filename of "nodename.ext".

 ## Purpose